Pretendprof/ET/README.txt

 It includes the original code for the ET v.
 3.0 as well as the current form of the base data collection code.

-The data collection code is modified to output sensor readings at a faster sample rate along with a timestamp.
+The data collection code (ETDatacollection) is modified to output sensor readings at a faster sample rate along with a timestamp.
 The button has also been repurposed for labeling data.
 Changes will be tracked with commit comments or in the code itself.